cp4r3z/adventofcode-ts-2024/README.md

 ## Day 13
 Solve intersection of two lines in point slope form.
 Part 2 introduces some serious **floating point error** that needs to be dealt with.

+## Day 14
+This is the day where you have to find a picture of a tree in the output.

 # Setup

 ## Building